LaurentOngaro/UEVaultManager/docs/source/output.rst

 and validated manually.

 Once validated, the correct URL could be added into the result file, inside the Url field.
-As this field is marked as “protected”, it won’t be overwritten on the next data update and will be used as a source url for the page to be grabbed instead of making a new search for the asset page.
+As this field is marked as `protected`, it won't be overwritten on the next data update and will be used as a source url for the page to be grabbed instead of making a new search for the asset page.
 (THIS IS STILL TO BE DONE / TODO)